SPLATteam/SPLAT-WebGuide/docs/getting_started.rst

 The decimal separator of your system must be set to '.' (point) in order for the SPLAT Excel interface to function properly.
 If it is otherwise, e.g. ',' (comma), please go to ``Control Panel`` > ``Region`` > ``Additional settings``, and change decimal symbol to '.'.

 .. note::
     The comma separator is often the default in French windows environments and would have to be changed in order to be able to use the interface.
+Refer to :ref:`change_decimal_seperator`.

 .. _link_interface: